StanfordBioinformatics/mvp_aaa_codelabs/Sample-Level-QC.md

 ## Sex Inference

 Gender is inferred for each genome by calculating the heterozygosity rate on the X chromosome.
 Genomes who's inferred sex is different from that of the reported sex are removed from the cohort.
-Although it is possible for people to be genotypically male and phenotypically female, it is more likely that samples and phenotypic records were mislabeled.
+Although it is possible for people to be genotypically male and phenotypically female, it is more likely that samples or phenotypic records were mislabeled.

 ```r